TalentedProger/BarmenProject/replit.md

 - ✅ Updated hero section with split layout (text left, cocktail glass image right)
 - ✅ Moved action buttons to bottom of hero section
 - ✅ Added SVG cocktail glass illustration with gradient effects
+- ✅ Features section with gradient background and dynamic shadows for cards
+- ✅ Removed all isLoading checks and auth dependencies from all pages

 ### Migration Status: COMPLETED
 The project has been successfully migrated from Replit Agent to the standard Replit environment.
 All core functionality is working: